6.5 Case Assessment

 Order Establishment

-If paternity has been established, the District CSE Office will need to establish a child and medical support obligation for the non-custodial parent.
+If paternity has been established, the District CSP Office will need to establish a child and medical support obligation for the non-custodial parent.
 See 8.3 Establishment - Child Support, 8.3 Establishment - Affidavit of Redirect, and 8.4 Establishment - Medical Support for more information on managing establishment cases.

 Enforcement

-If an order has been established, the case worker will obtain a copy of the order to update POSSE (see 6.3 POSSE Case for details).
+If an order has been established, the case worker will obtain a copy of the order to update POSSE (see 6.3 - POSSE Case for details).
 The case worker will ask the applicant for a copy of the support order and may request one from the clerk of court in Wyoming or another state.
-The child and medical support obligations will be enforced as discussed in Chapter 9 Enforcement.
+The child and medical support obligations will be enforced as discussed in Chapter 9 - Enforcement.

 POSSE

 Based upon the information provided from the applicant and the data entered into POSSE during the intake process, POSSE will place the case in the appropriate case function.
-This will allow POSSE to ensure the case is meeting the federal timeframes discussed in 6.1 Intake Introduction and alert the case worker to any new information.
+This will allow POSSE to ensure the case is meeting the federal timeframes discussed in 6.1 - Intake Introduction and alert the case worker to any new information.

 Cross Reference